soichih/pbstorque/README.md

 ## Usage

+### Queue Status

+Get current queue status.

-For now the only thing you can do is get queue status..
-Yes, that's very sad.. but this is a start!
+For now this is the only method that this module supports..Yes, that's very sad.. but this is a start!

 ```
 const torque = require('../build/Release/addon');